Jomo Kenyatta: Presidency: 1964–1978

 In December 1964, Kenya was officially proclaimed a republic.
 Kenyatta became its executive president, combining the roles of head of state and head of government.
 Over the course of 1965 and 1966, several constitutional amendments enhanced the president's power.
-For instance, a May 1966 amendment gave the president the ability to order the detention of individuals without trial if he thought the security of the state was threatened.
+For instance, a May 1966 amendment gave the president the ability to order the preventive detention of individuals without trial if he deemed them to be security risks.
 Seeking the support of Kenya's second largest ethnic group, the Luo, Kenyatta appointed the Luo Oginga Odinga as his vice president.
 The Kikuyu—who made up around 20 percent of population—still held most of the country's important government and administrative positions.
 This contributed to a perception among many Kenyans that independence had simply seen the dominance of a British elite replaced by the dominance of a Kikuyu elite.

 Kenyatta's calls to forgive and forget the past were a keystone of his government.
 He preserved some elements of the old colonial order, particularly in relation to law and order.
 The police and military structures were left largely intact.
 White Kenyans were left in senior positions within the judiciary, civil service, and parliament, with the white Kenyans Bruce Mackenzie and Humphrey Slade being among Kenyatta's top officials.
 Kenyatta's government nevertheless rejected the idea that the European and Asian minorities could be permitted dual citizenship, expecting these communities to offer total loyalty to the independent Kenyan state.
 His administration pressured whites-only social clubs to adopt multi-racial entry policies, and in 1964 schools formerly reserved for European pupils were opened to Africans and Asians.

 Kenyatta's government believed it necessary to cultivate a united Kenyan national culture.
 To this end, it made efforts to assert the dignity of indigenous African cultures which missionaries and colonial authorities had belittled as "primitive".
 An East African Literature Bureau was created to publish the work of indigenous writers.
 The Kenya Cultural Centre supported indigenous art and music, and hundreds of traditional music and dance groups were formed; Kenyatta personally insisted that such performances were held at all national celebrations.
 Support was given to the preservation of historic and cultural monuments, while street names referencing colonial figures were renamed and symbols of colonialism—like the statue of British settler Hugh Cholmondeley, 3rd Baron Delamere in Nairobi city centre—were removed.
 The government encouraged the use of Swahili as a national language, although English remained the main medium for parliamentary debates and the language of instruction in schools and universities.
 The historian Robert M. Maxon nevertheless suggested that "no national culture emerged during the Kenyatta era", most artistic and cultural expressions reflecting particular ethnic groups rather than a broader sense of Kenyanness, while Western culture remained heavily influential over the country's elites.